Dmitry Salita: Pro career

 He turned pro at the age of 19, in the summer of 2001.
 He signed a contract with Las Vegas-based promoter Bob Arum, whose Top Rank stable of fighters has included George Foreman, Larry Holmes, and Manny Pacquiao.

 On August 25, 2005, Salita captured the North American Boxing Association light welterweight championship by stopping Shawn Gallegos via ninth round TKO.

 Salita remained in contention for a junior welterweight title bout, extending his unbeaten streak to 28, with a unanimous 10-round decision over Grover Wiley at the Hammerstein Ballroom in New York in March 2007.
 Salita staggered Wiley (30–9–1) with a series of body punches in the 7th round.

 On November 8, 2008, Salita won the International Boxing Federation International, the World Boxing Association international and WBF Junior Welterweight world title.
 A card held on the undercard of HBO PPV card featuring Roy Jones versus Joe Calzaghe.

 In May 2009, he scored a dominant 10-round shutout victory over Raul "El Toro" Munoz (20–12–1, 15 KOs) in Las Vegas for his 30th win.

 Salita lost to WBA light welterweight champion Amir Khan on December 5, 2009.
 Khan knocked out Salita in 76 seconds, knocking him down three times in the first round to defend his world title, shattering Salita's dreams of a world title.
 He credited Khan's superior hand speed as the reason for being knocked down.

 Salita made a comeback on September 1, 2010, fighting as a junior middleweight, winning an eight-round unanimous decision over Franklin Gonzalez at the Oceana Hall in Brighton Beach, Brooklyn.
 After the Gonzalez bout, former world champion Paul Malignaggi entered the ring to congratulate Salita and propose a bout between the two of them in the very near future.
 On April 13, 2011, Salita (33–1–1, 17 KOs) scored an eight-round unanimous decision victory over Ronnie Warrior Jr. (13–5–1, 4 KOs) at the Oceana Hall.

+In the final fight of his career on November 9, 2013, Salita lost to fellow Brooklyn fighter Gabriel Bracero by unanimous decision.
+Salita's slower reflexes and frequent drop of his guard right hand made him vulnerable to Bracero's left hooks, one which knocked Salita down in the 8th round.

 Jewish heritage

-In 2009 Salita visited Israel and the Palestinian territories.
+In 2009 Salita visited Israel.
 During his tour he visited the Western Wall in Jerusalem, planted trees in Aminadav Forest and toured Hebron in the West Bank, where he visited the Cave of Machpela and other holy sites.
 He also gave boxing tips and sparred with local Jewish residents.